valinet/valinet.github.io/privacy.md

 ### First party

 * Light/dark theme preference.
 By default, this preference is inferred from settings in your browser.
 You can also override this preference, in which case we will set a cookie that will remember this preference.
-Both of these settings cannot be used to personally identify you, so the application does not prompt you before setting/accessing the information.
+This setting cannot be used to personally identify you, so the application does not prompt you before setting/accessing the information.

 ### Third party